Next: , Previous: , Up: Compiling multi-module programs [Contents][Index]

 The third step then uses those small files to create all the necessary interface files in the proper order, to compile each Mercury module, and to then link the resulting object files together to yield the desired executable.

-In outline, mmake works by concatenating the set of makefile rules for Mercury compilation built into it, all the makefile fragments in .dep, .dv and .d files in the current directory, and the file named Mmakefile if it exists, and invoking gmake on it, passing it the targets or targets that it itself was given. (gmake is the GNU version of the standard Unix make program.)
+In outline, mmake works by concatenating the set of makefile rules for Mercury compilation built into it, all the makefile fragments in .dep, .dv and .d files in the current directory, and the file named Mmakefile if it exists, and invoking gmake on it, passing it the targets or targets that it itself was given. (gmake is the GNU version of the standard Unix make program, though on many platforms it is installed as just plain make.)

 This close relationship to gmake allows mmake to be used to control not just the compilation of Mercury code, but also the building of any other file, provided only that one can write makefile rules for their construction.